ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 # 🚧 Async Pipe

-With Zone.js deactivated the first idea for a reactive approach would be to use Angulars Async pipe to trigger change detection when a new value is emitted.
+With Zone.js deactivated the first idea for a reactive approach would be to use Angulars async pipe to trigger change detection when a new value is emitted.

 ```typescript
 @Component({